 - The 1973 October War on the Egyptian front at least.
 Egyptian success in Operation Badr followed by the successful Israeli counteroffensive across the Suez.

-- A recognizable theme in warfare among Europeans and European inspired military cultures.
-One side will find some technical advantage and roll over it's opponents for a time.
-However all occidental armies were formed in an environment so similar that it is impossible to find a technique that is incomprehensible; for instance Horse Archer s needed a culture that was Born in the Saddle but Panzers were made by a culture similar enough to Britain, US, and Russia that they could be countered or copied sooner or later.
-As a result at some time there comes a point where the advantage of experience added to technical knowledge in the superior side does not make up for losses in officers, while their victims have gained enough experience to compete.
-Furthermore the originally successful power frightens others into taking the side of the loser to preserve the Balance of Power.
-Examples of this are the Napoleonic Wars, The American Civil War, the Great Northern War, and World War II.
+- A recognizable theme in warfare among Europeans and European-inspired military cultures.
+One side will find some technical advantage and roll over its opponents for a time.
+However, all occidental armies were formed in an environment so similar that it is impossible to find a technique that is incomprehensible; for instance Horse Archers needed a culture that was Born in the Saddle, but Panzers were made by a culture similar enough to Britain, US, and Russia that they could be countered or copied sooner or later.
+As a result, at some time there comes a point where the advantage of experience added to technical knowledge in the superior side does not make up for losses in officers, while their victims have gained enough experience to compete.
+Furthermore, the originally successful power frightens others into taking the side of the loser to preserve the Balance of Power.
+Examples of this are The Napoleonic Wars, The American Civil War, The Great Northern War, and World War II.